maciek-b06/Case-Study/case.md

  for automated moderation, these AI tools need to be reviewed by humans regularly and constantly improved to prevent unfair punishment and mistakes.
 They should also add appeal systems so they can appeal a decision if they think a mistake has been made or a wrong decision.
 # <ins> Summary <ins>
 Overall, this case study brought up very interesting points about how the evolution of gaming platforms increased the rate at which innovations in the computing world occur.
 The two viewpoints (societal and business) gave the topic a different perspective and examined deeper how the evolution of gaming platforms initiated a monumental development in hardware and software improvement (this is just ideas will edit later :D)

+# <ins> Refrences <ins>
+Anderson, C. A., & Bushman, B. J. (2018).
+Media violence and the development of aggression.
+Annual Review of Psychology, 69, 165–192.

+Barr, M. (2017).
+Video games can develop graduate skills in higher education students: A randomised trial.
+Computers & Education, 113, 86–97.

+Devereux, M., & Hassan, L. (2020).
+Microtransactions, loot boxes and the psychology of digital spending.
+Journal of Consumer Behaviour, 19(4), 331–341.